If you feel that you are in immediate danger, please call 911.

 Title IX Coordinator

-Report issues to the Title IX Coordinator, Keri Self, via WWU’s Harassment/ Discrimination Complaint Form.
+Report issues to the Title IX Coordinator, David Lindstrom, via WWU’s Harassment/ Discrimination Complaint Form.
+You can also send an email to Title IX Case Manager, Aman Kaur at titleIX@wallawalla.edu.
 If you prefer to speak with someone in person, rather than completing the form, you can call the Title IX Coordinator at (509) 527-2259, or (509) 527-2222 after-hours.
-You can also send an email to titleIX@wallawalla.edu.

 Off-campus counselors, advocates, and health care providers will also generally maintain confidentiality and not share information with the University unless the victim requests the disclosure and signs a consent or waiver form.
 If you would like to report to someone off campus, you may also contact the YWCA Crisis Center 24/7 at: